 Another distinctive difference between the two dog breeds is their weight.
-While the Cavalier has an average weight of around 20 and 30 pounds, the Cocker is reasonably lightweight with an average weight of 13 to 18 pounds.
+While the Cocker Spaniel has an average weight of around 20 and 30 pounds, the Cavalier King Charles is reasonably lightweight with an average weight of 13 to 18 pounds.
 With that said, both dogs feature thick and moderately bushy tails.

 What are the differences in character between the Cocker Spaniel and a King Charles Spaniel

 Now that you know the average size of both the spaniels, you probably wonder how their characteristics are.
 Are Cockers timid because of their weight?
 Are the Cavaliers aggressive because of their size?
 How is their general appearance?
 Do they have any other noticeably different physical characteristics other than size and weight?
 Let’s find out.

 Both the Cocker and the Cavalier are extremely pleasant to be around.
 So, if you are staying with them for the first time, be prepared to enjoy a wholesome time with plenty of cuddling.
 None of the dogs are aggressive or timid, and both are always looking to amuse their respective owners.